 3) Therapeutic vaccines

 Therapeutic vaccines are deployed as an adjunct to chemotherapy in any age group.
 The aim of therapeutic vaccination is to improve treatment efficacy in individuals who currently suffer from TB disease.
 The development pathway for therapeutic TB vaccines is substantially different from prophylactic indications, in particular the design of clinical studies.
 The target outcomes of therapeutic vaccines are to improve success of treatment, particularly for multi-drug resistant TB, or to decrease or prevent relapse.
 Shortening the duration of drug treatment and/ or reducing the number of drugs necessary to cure TB disease should also be considered.
 Because of these multiple possible outcomes, there will be a number of aspects of the development pathway which differ compared to prophylactic vaccines.
 Notably, clinical trial designs will need to evaluate safety, define optimal timings and dosage in relation to drug treatment and ensure that standard chemotherapy is not adversely affected by vaccination.
-More information will become available in the WHO PPC for therapeutic vaccines.
+More information can be found in the document Preferred product characteristics for therapeutic vaccines to improve tuberculosis treatment outcomes: Key considerations from World Health Organization consultations.